AndreeeasN/pp1-tekken-rundown/README.md

   - The Mainline Games Page functions as a gallery showing off all the official TEKKEN game releases over the years.<br>
   ![Mainline Games Page](assets/images/documentation/mainline-games-page.png)<br>
-  The image above shows the top and bottom of the page.
+  The image above showcases the top and bottom of the Mainline Games Page.
   - As the user scrolls through the gallery the background color will have a slight hue-shift towards blue (The same blue featured in the About TEKKEN Page)
   - Among the details listed are release date, platforms released on and what the game did differently from the other entries in the series.
   - Every game also features it's official logo on the left/right, each entry alternating which side displays the art.